tiny-dnn/tiny-dnn/docs/developer_guides/Writing-Custom-Activations.md

 #### 2. Overriding ``forward_activation``

-This method consists the main logical of our activation function.
+This method contains the main logic of our activation function.
 It takes in two vectors passed by reference and fills the second one by applying activation function to the first one.

 For example, let our activation function be simply a scalar multiplication.
 The implementation would look like:

 ```cpp